Tax information, hints and news. Exclusive for overseas property investors and owners.

 Will buying a buy-to-let property in a foreign country impact my income taxes?

-The country and the local municipality where you are buying the property may impose a myriad of taxes, including property taxes, stamp taxes, and recording taxes.
+The country and the local municipality where you are buying the property may impose a myriad of taxes, including Irish property tax, stamp taxes, and recording taxes.

 Keep in mind that although you may be a non-resident, you may still have a tax liability in the country where you own the rental property.
 We know that dealing with the tax laws of a foreign country can be quite stressful and overwhelming.